mattbierner/blog.mattbierner.com/_posts/2014-02-19-persistent-object-references-using-the-state-monad.md

 Implementing a memory system for the interpreter requires solving two problems: how to represent references and how to implement a memory system to dereference and update referenced values.

 ## Handles
-The first step to separate the reference from the referenced value.
+The first step is to separate the reference from the referenced value.
 The reference itself will be a [handle][handle], an immutable and opaque structure that uniquely identifies a referenced object (two equivalent handles always refer to the same object).

-Using handles in data structures is straightforward; every ECMAScript object reference to an updatable object is replaced by a handle that referes to the updatable object.
+Using handles in data structures is straightforward; every ECMAScript object reference to an updatable object is replaced by a handle that refers to the updatable object.
 We also need a mechanism to allocate unique handles.

 ```js
 //pseudo-code of handles applied to list